williampious/faas/README.md

 4.  **Create the Index:** The link will pre-fill all the necessary information to create the index.
 Simply review the details and click the "Create Index" button.

 The index will take a few minutes to build.
 Once it's done, the feature that caused the error will work correctly.
 This method is more reliable than creating indexes manually.

+---

+## Target Audience

+AgriFAAS Connect is designed for a range of users within the agricultural ecosystem:

+*   **Commercial Farms & Agribusinesses:** Ideal for medium-to-large scale farms that require collaboration between managers, field officers, and staff.
+Features like multi-user access, role-based permissions, financial dashboards, and detailed operational tracking are built for this scale.
+*   **Agricultural Cooperatives & Farmer Associations:** These groups can use the platform to manage member data, provide extension services, and aggregate production information.
+*   **Agric Extension Officers (AEOs) & NGOs:** AEOs get a dedicated suite of tools to manage and support a directory of farmers, track their progress, and provide targeted advice.
+*   **Individual Tech-Savvy Farmers:** Smaller, modern farms can benefit from the detailed record-keeping for crops, livestock, and finances, helping them make data-driven decisions.
+*   **Farm Investors & Financial Institutions:** The robust financial reporting and dashboard features provide the transparency and oversight needed for investment and lending decisions.
+*   **Agricultural Consultants:** Consultants can use the platform to manage multiple client farms, track recommendations, and monitor outcomes.